John Denver (Everett Collection)

 It's amusing to note that after the CMA incident, Denver's next gold record was one that was even more country than "Back Home Again."
 The down-homey song topped both the country and Hot 100 charts and inspired many a two-step.

 Denver's final gold record was also his final No. 1 hit on the pop charts.
-It's a poignant apology for a love gone wrong – and it's a golden way to close our remembrance of John Denver.
+It's a poignant apology for a love gone wrong – and it's a golden way to close our remembrance of Denver.

 Written by Linnea Crowther